Does your doctor examine your urine — its color,

 Uroscopy By Color

-It is titled
+It is from a book titled

 Epiphanie medicorum.
 Speculum videndi urinas hominum.
 Clavis aperiendi portas pulsuum.
 Berillus discernendi causas et differentias febrium.